Ruuudy1/cse15l-lab-reports/LabReport3.md

-<h1>Grep Commands!<h1>
+# Grep Commands!
-<h2> (found grep commands information on https://www.geeksforgeeks.org/grep-command-in-unixlinux/)<h2>
+## (found grep commands information on https://www.geeksforgeeks.org/grep-command-in-unixlinux/)

-<h3> The grep command is one of the most useful commands in bash.
-What the grep command does is find
-all the times the character of your choice is found in a .txt file.
-For example, in the ./technical directory used during last week's skill demo, we can use the following command on any file within it: <h3>
+The grep command is one of the most useful commands in bash.
+What the grep command does is find all the times the character of your choice is found in a .txt file.
+For example, in the ./technical directory used during last week's skill demo, we can use the following command on any file within it:

-<h4>Example:
+Example:

 ```
 $ grep "definition" biomed/1468-6708-3-1.txt